-(a) An individual engages in harassment by engaging in verbal or physical conduct, including making a visual display or causing a visual display to be shown, that denigrates or shows hostility toward an individual or group of individuals.
-Examples of harassment may include, but are not limited to:
+31 (a) An individual engages in harassment by engaging in verbal or physical conduct, including making a visual display or causing a visual display to be shown, that denigrates or shows hostility toward [a protected class or toward an individual because of the individual's status as a member of a protected class] an individual or group of individuals.
+Examples of harassment may

+5 include, but are not limited to:

-(A) Name-calling, slurs or stereotyping;
+6 (A) Name-calling, slurs or stereotyping;

-(B) Threatening, intimidating or hostile acts that relate to a protected class;
+7 (B) Threatening, intimidating or hostile acts that relate to a protected8 class;

-(C) Belittling, demeaning or humiliating a person or group of persons because of a protected class; or agraph.
+9 (C) Belittling, demeaning or humiliating a person or group of persons 10 because of a protected class; or

-(D) Displaying written or graphic material that is described in subparagraphs (A) to (C) of this parjob.]
+11 (D) Displaying written or graphic material that is described in subpara-12 graphs (A) to (C) of this paragraph.

-(b) Harassment does not include every minor annoyance or disappointment that an employee may encounter in the course of performing the employee's
+(b) Harassment does not include every minor annoyance or disappoint ment that an employee may encounter in the course of performing the employee's job.

-- [(c)] (b) An individual creates a hostile work environment by engaging in behavior that is unwelcome and is so severe or pervasive that it either affects a person's ability to function in the workplace or denies a person the benefits of the workplace. - (c) Conduct that is inconsistent with a safe, respectful and inclusive workplace but that does not rise to the level of creating a hostile work environment under this rule may be addressed under the Legislative Branch respectful workplace policy referenced in subsection (18) of this rule.
+(c) An individual creates a hostile work environment by engaging in behavior that is unwelcome and is so severe or pervasive that it either affects a person's ability to function in the workplace or denies a person the benefits of the workplace.

-(5) Sexual harassment.
+20 (5) Sexual harassment.

-(a) An individual engages in sexual harassment when the individual engages in unwelcome conduct of a sexual nature, including but not limited to sexual advances, requests for sexual favors, sexual comment, unwanted or offensive touching or physical contact, unwanted closeness, impeding or blocking movement, sexual gesture, sexual innuendo, sexual joke, sexually charged language, intimate inquiry, persistent unwanted courting, sexist insult, gender stereotype, or other verbal or physical conduct of a sexual nature, if:
+21(a) An individual engages in sexual harassment when the individual engages in unwelcome conduct of a sexual nature, including but not limited to 22sexual advances, requests for sexual favors, sexual comment, unwanted or 23offensive touching or physical contact, unwanted closeness, impeding or 24blocking movement, sexual gesture, sexual innuendo, sexual joke, sexually 25charged language, intimate inquiry, persistent unwanted courting, sexist in-26sult, gender stereotype, or other verbal or physical conduct of a sexual na-27ture, if: 28 to the conduct will affect an individual's job, leave request, benefits, business before the Legislative Assembly, influence or opportunity of the individual to engage professionally with the Legislative Assembly, its members or staff; or